ChristinaLK/large-scale-chtc/_episodes/09-advanced.md

 objectives:
 - "Identify special considerations for your system."
 keypoints:
-- "Large-scale compute systems are powerful, but only if you ask questions and get the help you need"
+- "Large-scale compute systems are powerful, but only if you ask questions and get the help you need."
 ---

-> Optional: extra topics relevant to your system
+> Add extra topics relevant to your system here.